The only true superhero: Jesus Christ!

 Herod decided that he also had to find this baby, but for a different reason than the magi—so that he could kill it and remove any threat to his throne and the future of his dynasty.
 Therefore, he told the magi to return afterwards and let him know where the baby was, so that he could go and worship him as well.
 They agreed and went on to Bethlehem, which is only seven miles from Jerusalem.
 Sometime near the end of December of 2 BC, they searched the town and eventually located Joseph, Mary, and their baby son who had been staying in Bethlehem for the past year.
 The magi gave the baby the gifts that they had brought — gold, frankincense, and myrrh.

 The magi were, however, suspicious about Herod’s motives in wanting to see the child, so they returned home without stopping in Jerusalem.
 For the same reason, the parents took their baby and immediately left for Egypt.
 Herod neglected to have the magi followed, because they had agreed to come back and report to him what they found.
-But after some days had passed with no report, Herod realized that he had been tricked, and in a rage he ordered that all of the babies under two years of age in the Bethlehem area be murdered (the baby Jesus would have been around one year and four months old at that point).
+But after some days had passed with no report, Herod realized that he had been tricked, and in a rage he ordered that all of the babies under two years of age in the Bethlehem area be murdered (the baby Jesus would have been between one and two years old at that point).
 This was Herod’s last act of cruelty—he died soon afterward in the early months of 1 BC.

 There has been confusion over the date of Herod’s death, which was one of the main indexes used by historians to establish the chronology of Christ.
 Based on Josephus’ Antiquities it has traditionally been inferred that Herod died at the end of March, or early April of 4 BC.
 However, modern scholarship has provided new insights into Josephus’ manuscripts and presents evidence indicating that the date of Herod’s death was actually 1 BC.
 The primary discovery is that a printer who was typesetting the manuscript Antiquities made an error in the year 1544.
 According to scholars, every Josephus manuscript produced prior to 1544 supports the contention that Herod died in 1 BC.